BARDAN7/Weather_Prediction_Application/README.md

 Reason for using:

-Fast training and prediction
+Fast training and prediction<br>
-Handles categorical & numerical data well
+Handles categorical & numerical data well<br>
-Excellent accuracy with low computational cost
+Excellent accuracy with low computational cost<br>
 Trained on labeled weather data with feature encoding for season, location, and cloud cover.

 # 📦 Installation